altomator/Introduction_to_Deep_Learning-2-Object_Detection/README.md

 ## Goals

 Automatic annotation of objects on heritage images has uses in the field of information retrieval and digital humanities.
-Depending on the scenarios considered, this may involve obtaining a new source of textual metadata ("this image contains a *cat*, a *child* and a *sofa*") or locating the detected objects within the image (in this image, there is a *car* at position *x,y,w,h*).
+Depending on the scenarios considered, this may involve obtaining a new source of textual metadata ("this image contains a *cat*, a *child* and a *sofa*") or locating every object classes of interest within the image (in this image, there is a *car* at position *x,y,w,h*).

+These goals can be satisfy with "out-of-the-box" services or customized solutions.

 ![Object detection on engraving material](https://github.com/altomator/Introduction_to_Deep_Learning-2-Object_Detection/blob/main/images/objet.JPG)
+<sup>*Vogue magazine*, French edition, 1922</sup>

 ## Hands-on session

+### "Out-of-the-box" services

-### YOLO
+#### YOLO
 [YOLO](https://pjreddie.com/darknet/yolo/) performs object detection on a 80 classes model.
 YOLO is well known to be fast and accurate.

 This [Python 3 script](https://github.com/altomator/Introduction_to_Deep_Learning-2-Object_Detection/blob/main/binder/object-detection-with-yolo.py) uses a YOLO v4 model that can be easily downloaded from the [web](https://github.com/AlexeyAB/darknet).
 The images of a Gallica document are first loaded thanks to the IIIF protocol.
 The detection then occurs and annotated images are generated, as well as the CSV data.